JimmiaSCyber/cybersecurity-portfolio/Networking-Labs/Intro-to-Networking/README.md

 If a host does not respond to ping, it does not always mean the system is offline.
 It may simply be configured not to respond to ICMP requests.

+# Task 6 – Traceroute / Tracert

+The `traceroute` (Linux/macOS) and `tracert` (Windows) commands are used to identify the path that packets take from a source device to a destination host.

+While the command name differs between operating systems, the purpose and functionality remain the same.

+These tools allow technicians to see each intermediate router (hop) that forwards traffic along the route to its destination.

+---

+## Screenshot Example Commands

+Linux / macOS:
+traceroute

+Windows:
+tracert tryhackme.com

+---

+## How Traceroute Works

+Traceroute operates by manipulating the TTL (Time To Live) value inside IP packets.

+TTL limits how many hops a packet can travel before being discarded.

+The process works as follows:

+1. A packet is sent with TTL set to 1.
+2. The first router decreases TTL to 0 and discards the packet.
+3. That router sends back an ICMP "Time Exceeded" message.
+4. The sender records that router as Hop 1.
+5. The TTL is increased to 2, and the process repeats.

+By gradually increasing TTL values, traceroute maps each hop between the source and destination.

+---

+## What the Output Shows

+The output typically includes:

+- Hop number
+- IP address or hostname of each router
+- Round-trip time (latency) for each attempt

+Multiple time measurements are displayed to show consistency.

+Asterisks (*) may appear if a router does not respond.

+---

+## Why This Matters in IT and MSP Roles

+Traceroute is useful for:

+- Identifying where traffic is being delayed
+- Diagnosing routing issues
+- Determining whether a problem exists internally or with an ISP
+- Investigating intermittent connectivity problems

+For example:

+If ping fails but traceroute reaches several hops before stopping, the issue may exist beyond the local network.

+If latency spikes at a specific hop, it may indicate congestion at that router.

+---

+## Limitations

+- Some routers block ICMP responses, which may show as timeouts.
+- The outbound path may not match the return path.
+- A successful traceroute does not guarantee application-layer functionality.